sagar4458/News_Crawler/README.md

 ## Limitations & Future Work

-**Current limitations:**
+### Current Limitations

-- **Crawler scope** - Currently three English-language Indian news sites.
-Can be extended to regional languages (Hindi, Tamil, etc.).
+- **Crawler scope** - Currently covers three English-language Indian news sites.
+Extensible to regional languages (Hindi, Tamil, etc.) with language-specific NLP pipelines.
 - **Deduplication threshold** - Jaccard similarity ≥ 0.8 works well but may occasionally flag legitimate variations.
-The threshold can be tuned.
+Threshold is tunable based on precision/recall tradeoffs.
-- **LLM cost** - Groq free tier is generous, but heavy use would require a paid plan or a local model (e.g., Ollama).
+- **LLM cost** - Groq free tier is generous, but heavy use requires a paid plan or local fallback (e.g., Ollama).
-- **No user management** - Single-user; no API keys or rate limiting for the frontend.
+- **No user management** - Single-user architecture; no API keys, rate limiting or multi-user isolation on the frontend.
-- **Synchronous crawl** - The crawl button blocks until completion.
-Could be made async with Celery.
+- **Synchronous crawling** - Crawl button blocks until completion; could be made async with Celery for non-blocking UI.

-**Planned improvements:**

-- Data preview table (first 10 deduped articles)
-- Export as JSON and CSV (in addition to Parquet)
+### Planned Enhancements

+- **AWS Cloud Integration** - Integrate Groq API with AWS infrastructure to combine Groq's ultra-fast LPU (Language Processing Unit) inference speed with AWS's robust, secure cloud architecture, enabling serverless deployment via Lambda, dataset scaling via S3, and auto-scaling for high-traffic scenarios.

+- **Regional Language Support** - Extend crawler to cover Hindi, Tamil and other regional Indian news sources with language-specific text preprocessing and embedding models.

-- Scheduled crawling (e.g., every 6 hours)
+- **Scheduled Crawling** - Implement async crawling with Celery to fetch fresh articles on a schedule (e.g., every 6 hours) without blocking the API.

+- **Data Preview Interface** - Add paginated table view of deduplicated articles in the dashboard for quick data inspection.

+- **Export Formats** - Support JSON and CSV exports in addition to Parquet for compatibility with different downstream tools.

-- Local LLM fallback via Ollama for offline use
+- **Local LLM Fallback** - Integrate Ollama for offline use when Groq API is unavailable or rate-limited.

 ---